0xMadMad/packet-shooter/README.md

 ## why packet-shooter?

-most "secure" chat tools ask you to trust a server operator, a phone number, or a corporate account system. but packet-shooter doesn't:

-- 🔐 **true end-to-end encryption** — X25519 key exchange + ChaCha20-Poly1305 AEAD, with **directional subkeys** so the two peers never share a key+nonce pair
+- 🔐 **true end-to-end encryption** — X25519 key exchange + ChaCha20-Poly1305 AEAD, with directional subkeys so the two peers never share a key+nonce pair
-- 🕵️ **no relay, no server, no logs** — your messages go directly from your socket to peer's; there is no third machine in between that could log, retain, or leak anything
+- 🕵️ **no relay, no server, no logs** — messages go straight from your socket to your peer's; there's no third machine in between that could log or leak anything
-- 🧾 **no accounts, no phone numbers, no signup** — the only "identity" is an ephemeral cryptographic keypair generated fresh for the session
+- 🧾 **no accounts, no signup** — the only "identity" is an ephemeral keypair generated fresh for the session
-- 🛡️ **active MITM protection** — optional pre-shared passphrase authenticates the handshake itself (HMAC-SHA256), not just a post-hoc fingerprint check
-- 👁️ **mandatory fingerprint confirmation** — the chat will not start until you explicitly confirm the derived key fingerprint matches what your peer sees
+- 👁️ **mandatory fingerprint confirmation** — the chat will not unlock until you explicitly confirm the derived key fingerprint matches what your peer sees
-- 🔁 **replay-attack resistant** — sliding anti-replay window on the message sequence counter, the same technique used in IPsec/TLS
-- 📦 **traffic-analysis resistant** — messages are padded to fixed-size blocks before encryption, so ciphertext length doesn't leak exact message size
-- 🧱 **reliability over raw UDP** — custom ACK/retransmit layer, so you get TCP-like delivery guarantees without TCP's fingerprint
+- 🛡️ **optional passphrase-authenticated handshake** — closes the active-MITM window a bare key exchange leaves open
+- 🔁 **replay-resistant, tamper-evident** — every message is authenticated and sequence-checked
-- 🕳️ **continuous NAT hole punching** — a background thread keeps the UDP path open even during silence
+- 🕳️ **DNS-filtering-resistant STUN + continuous hole punching** — stays connected even through restrictive networks
-- 🚧 **rate-limited against forged packets** — a flood of garbage ciphertext can't burn unlimited CPU on decryption attempts
-- 🌐 **DNS-filtering-resistant STUN** — falls back through a prioritized list of STUN hostnames, hardcoded IPs, and a live community-maintained list
-- 🪶 **two dependencies, two files** — `prompt_toolkit` + `cryptography`, nothing else

 ---